 These policies apply to the WSU collections in Pullman.
-In supporting the Pullman academic programs, the Pullman Libraries also support academic work at the regional campuses.
+In supporting the Pullman academic programs, the Pullman Libraries also support academic work at the urban campuses.
 Libraries at the urban campuses have their own collection policies and are responsible for maintaining core collections to support the academic programs on their campuses.

 Collection development is coordinated by the Head of Collections who works with the Collections Management Working Group, the unit Collection Managers, and the selectors.

 The library collections are intended to support the teaching, learning, and research at Washington State University.
 In keeping with its mission as a research library, the WSU Libraries acquire primary sources and unique materials.
 Research level collections are expected in each discipline that offers a Ph.D. and conducts grant-funded research.
 Study level collections to support Bachelors and/or Masters level work will be collected in other curricular areas.

 The actual collecting levels may fall short of the ideal in some years because of inadequacies in the Libraries resources budget.
 Some reasons for these shortfalls include mandated budget reductions, inadequate allowance for inflation, fluctuations in the foreign exchange rate, increased availability of monograph and serial publications, and establishment of new programs without appropriate additions to the Library resources budget.
 Acquiring electronic resources creates additional pressures on the materials budget.